ganarchy/GAnarchy/README.md

 Usage
 -----

+Note: GAnarchy does not come with a main page.
+You need to provide one yourself.
+This should be in your website's `/` path (usually `index.html`).
+The protocol handler uses the path `/?url=%s`.
+Additionally, your main page needs to include the `index.js` provided by GAnarchy for the protocol handler to properly work.

 First, initialize the database with `ganarchy.py initdb`.
 The database is stored in the XDG data home, as per XDG spec.

 Then, set the project commit with `ganarchy.py set-commit COMMIT`, where `COMMIT` is the full commit hash.